 It is the more regular service to Westport that caused this service to catch my eye since it sits at the head of Clew Bay.
 The seven-day service enjoys a three hourly frequency on all days, so there is regularity about the operation even with the wide spacings across the day.

 For a long time, there has been no public bus service operating within reach of the place where I had my upbringing.
-This useful Monday to Saturday hail and ride offering only started a few years ago as a Local Link concession for Transport for Ireland.
-There are six journeys in each direction every day of operation though some of the gaps in the timetable can catch you out, so it pays to take care, especially if making a connection to or from another service.
+This useful seven day hail and ride offering only started a few years ago as a Local Link concession for Transport for Ireland, and its times of operation often extend from early until late too.
+There are four journeys in each direction on Sundays, seven journeys in each direction from Monday to Wednesday and nine journeys in each direction from Thursday to Saturday.
+Even with the now extensive service level, there are some gaps in the timetable that can catch you out, so it pays to take care, especially if making a connection to or from another service.

 All bus routes in Ireland are supposed to be numbered, but there is no sign of one for this one.
 That does nothing to take from the fact that the timings are useful and there are those valuable extensions to Letterfrack and/or Cleggan too.
 The Irish Citylink service not only offers a useful way to reach Connemara because connections to the Inishbofin are possible at Cleggan.
 Then, there’s the matter of the timetable being more standardised than its Bus Éireann counterpart.